sajal2692/sajal2692.github.io/src/content/blog/overview-multi-agent-frameworks.md

 #### Tools

 Tools represent specialized functions or skills that agents leverage to execute tasks.
-Ranging from simple data retrieval to complex analysis, these tools form the operational backbone of agents, enabling them to perform a wide array of actions.
+Ranging from simple data retrieval (from an API or a knowledge base) to complex analysis, these tools form the operational backbone of agents, enabling them to perform a wide array of actions.
 The careful selection of these tools is vital in detemining the system's overall functionality and efficiency.

 #### Processes or Flows

-Processes (or flows) orchestrate the execution of tasks within a multi-agent system, ensuring efficient task distribution and alignment with strategic objectives.
-They provide a structured approach to task management, akin to project management within human teams, facilitating scalable and effective operations.
+Processes (or flows) define how tasks should be orchestrated within a multi-agent system, ensuring efficient task distribution and alignment with objectives.
+Processes can be defined both inter, and intra agent i.e. how an agent interacts with tools, or with outputs of other agents or computational processes.

 ### Leading Multi-Agent Frameworks